Mr-Charlesworth/flask-auth-demo/README.md

 password.

-Basic registration and logging in has been implemented for you, your job is to read the code, understand it and ask questions about anything you do not understand.
+Basic registration and logging in has been implemented for you, your job is to read the code, understand it and ask questions about anything that is not clear.

 ## Forking / Environment stuff